-WRITTEN QUALIFYING EXAMINATIONS (DWQEs) Students are expected to pass a two-part Departmental Written Qualifying Examination during their first year in residence.
-For Part I, students must demonstrate breadth of understanding (conceptual and synthetic) of the diversity of specialized subjects within integrative biology through a written assignment or exam as part of a passing grade for one of the three courses: M200A, 200B, and 200C.
-For Part II, students must submit a first-year literature review and research proposal that is four to five pages in length.
-The first draft of the proposal must be submitted to the student's advisory committee for comment by the first week of spring quarter.
-A final draft of the proposal must be submitted to the advisory committee in the eighth week of spring quarter.
+WRITTEN QUALIFYING EXAMINATIONS (DWQEs) Students are expected to pass the Departmental Written Qualifying Examination (Capstone) during their first year in residence.
+Students must submit a first-year literature review and research proposal that is four to five pages in length.
+The first draft of the proposal must be submitted to the student's advisory committee for comment by the end of the first week of Spring quarter.
+A final draft of the proposal must be submitted to the advisory committee by the end of the tenth week of Spring quarter.
 The advisory committee evaluates and grades the proposal as pass or not pass.
-The results from Parts I and II are forwarded to the graduate adviser.
-Guidelines for the DWQE Part II: The DWQE part II consists of a research proposal on a topic that the student is considering..
+The results are forwarded to the graduate adviser.
+Guidelines for the DWQE: The DWQE consists of a research proposal on a topic that the student is considering.
 The proposal should include a scholarly review of the relevant literature, a description of the study system, a list of specific questions or hypotheses to be addressed, as much information as possible about the approach and methods, and a bibliography of literature cited (approximately 4-5 pages of single-spaced text; figures and tables are optional).
 The proposal should be an attempt to develop a research project that might be carried out, but there is no requirement that it become the student's thesis.
 The first draft of the proposal is to be submitted to the student's Guidance Committee for comment no later than the end of first week of Spring Quarter.
-Guidance Committee members are required to provide written comments by the end of the 3rd week of Spring Quarter.
-The final draft of the proposal is to be submitted to the spring Quarter.
-The final draft of the proposal is to be submitted to the spring Quarter.
-The final draft of the proposal is to be submitted to the spring Quarter.
-The final draft of the proposal is to be submitted to the spring Quarter.
-The final draft of the proposal is to be submitted to the spring Quarter.
-The final draft of the proposal is to be submitted to the spring Quarter.
-The final draft of the proposal is to be submitted to the spring Quarter.
+Guidance Committee members are required to provide written comments by the end of the third week of Spring Quarter.
+The final draft of the proposal is to be submitted to the Guidance Committee by the end of the tenth week of the Spring Quarter.
 The committee will evaluate and grade the proposal as "not pass" or "MS pass" and forward these results to the Graduate Adviser.
-DEMONSTRATING MASTERY Students can expect to demonstrate mastery of Biology in one of several ways.
+DEMONSTRATING MASTERY Students can expect to demonstrate mastery of Biology in one of two ways.
 The EEB program has both a "Capstone Plan" and "Thesis Plan".
 CAPSTONE PLAN (MS) See Written Qualifying Examinations (DWQEs) above.